 Windows OS mitigations against CPU speculative execution vulnerabilities

-It is important to note that the January 2018 Security Rollup Patch security patch has the capability to eliminate multiple possible vectors.
-However, for the patch to be fully functional, three additional registry keys must be implemented on each device, and the server must be rebooted for implementation.
+It is important to note that the January 2018 Security Rollup Patch security patch, and other recent patches, have the capability to eliminate multiple possible vectors.
+However, for the patches to be fully functional, three additional registry keys must be implemented on each device, and the server must be rebooted for implementation.
 Rackspace is not pushing these keys because we have identified that devices might experience a performance impact or possible “blue screens” after these additional keys are implemented.
-Given this, we recommend that customers carefully consider the implications of applying the three additional registry keys and apply them as they deem appropriate.
+Given this, we will not automatically install these keys unless customers opt-in to the remediation.
+We recommend that customers carefully consider the implications of applying the three additional registry keys and apply them as they deem appropriate.
 As a reminder, the main registry is required, and the patch must be installed for the additional keys to take effect.

 Customers on managed colocation (colo) and Managed Infrastructure environments should reference the vendors for their recommended solutions to mitigate the vulnerability via patches of the operating system.

 We recommend that those Microsoft Private Cloud customers running virtual machines on Hyper-V hypervisors follow Microsoft’s remediation guidance for customers who request host level patching.
 More info is available here: Protecting guest virtual machines from CVE-2017-5715 (branch target injection).
 We recommend that guest OS remediation align with the process noted in this document.

 We have aligned with Microsoft guidance to patch your device and mitigate the vulnerability, and we will align with them on availability of the patches.
 Microsoft has released patches for all Windows operating systems.
 The following link provides access to currently available patches, as well as any necessary registry keys: https://support.microsoft.com/en-us/help/4072698/windows-server-guidance-to-protect-against-the-speculative-execution.